mjziebarth/FlotteKarte/README.md

 For this reason, Meson and Ninja need to be available on the system if the PROJ library that FlotteKarte is linked to changes.

+If this package should be packaged for some system package manager, the file `flottekarte/extensions/cdll.py` would have to be adjusted, see comments therein.

 ## Usage
 FlotteKarte is a low-overhead plotting routine.
 The conceptual idea behind this package